Upbeat earnings lift European shares, China still a drag

 Spain to Germany."

-that surprising as the euro has gone down so much and the
+surprising as the euro has gone down so much and the economy has

 "China is still not out of the woods."